famousj/gentle-gall-intro/subscriptions.md

 If you still have the `%lightbulb` agent subscribed on `~zod`, when you `%toggle` the `%lightswitch`, you should get an update on both agents.

+- One possible solution can be found [here](code/answers/lightbulb-subs.hoon)

+#### Extra Credit

+- Instead of passing in the `@p` of the ship that's hosting `%lightswitch`, use `wex.bowl` to figure out which ship the agent is running on.
+- In the `%subscribe` poke task, check to see if you are already subscribed on `/switch` somewhere else.
+If so, unsubscribe from that ship.

 [< Cards](cards.md) | [Home](overview.md)